afneville/docs/src/unix/shell.md

 - `#!/usr/bin/env bash`

 Very nearly every Unix system will make `/bin/sh` some POSIX compliant shell.
-If a script requires certain features not present in posix sh, a more explicit shebang should be selected.
-Some non-GNU systems will not have bash installed and it is of no garuntee that bash is installed as `/bin/bash`.
+If a script requires certain features not present in POSIX sh, a more explicit shebang should be selected.
+Some non-GNU systems will not have bash installed and it is of no guarantee that bash is installed as `/bin/bash`.
 Equally, the `env` program and its path are not universal.

 To make a file executable add the appropriate permission.
 Run the newly